bvillasen/blog/astro/_posts/2021-04-05-cholla_cosmological_timing.md

 - The particles density boundary buffers and particles transfer buffers are transfered directly from the GPU.

-The avertage times per iteration for the different stages are shown below.
+The average times per iteration for the different stages are shown below.
 On top of each bar I show the performance increase of each configuration with respect to the CPU configuration.

 <img src="{{ site.url }}assets/images/cholla_cosmo_timing.png">